 Content here is strictly free-range.
 I provide original reporting and analysis on the many topics that interest me.

-I’m an industry analyst for the greater business intelligence community.
-Since 2007, I’ve also been a regular contributor to several industry BI publications, including Information Management and TDWI’s BI This Week — in addition to Datadoodle.
+I’m an industry journalist for the greater data intelligence community.
+Since 2007, I’ve been a regular contributor to several industry BI publications, including Information Management and TDWI’s BI This Week, in addition to Datadoodle.

-Before BI, I wrote about telecommunications (DSL in particular) and computer networking.
+Before BI, I wrote about telecommunications and computer networking.
 Far in the past, I edited on environmental topics, mostly technical explanations for lay readers.
 I worked on contract for the Sierra Club and a small, California-based organization.